 Md/P = k. y ….. (iv) .

-The equation (iv) tells us about the real money balance, money balance in terms of goods and services that people want hold is proportional to real income.
+Equation (iv) tells us about the real money balance.
+The money balance in terms of goods and services that people want to hold is proportional to real income.

 Why Constant Velocity (V)?

-In the equation of exchange MV = Py, a fall in V could offset a rise in M; thereby leaving MV and Py unchanged.
-Here, question arise to the stability of velocity: Is V stable?
+In the equation of exchange MV = Py, a fall in V could offset a rise in M, leaving MV and Py unchanged.
+Here, the question arises about the stability of velocity: Is V stable?

-Advancement in institutional (spending habits) and technological features (payment technology advances) may reduce the need for holding money balance.
-For example, increasing usages of bank cards and online payment systems are likely to reduce the demand for money relative to income.
-Similarly, spending habits of public may significantly change to cause the velocity of money.
+Advances in institutional (spending habits) and technological features (payment technology advances) may reduce the need for holding a money balance.
+For example, increasing the usage of bank cards and online payment systems is likely to reduce the demand for money relative to income.
+Similarly, the public’s spending habits may significantly change to cause the velocity of money.

 However, Fisher’s assumption is that institutional and technological features change very gradually over time.
-Thus, velocity of money remains fairly constant over long period of time.
+Thus, the velocity of money remains fairly constant over a long period.

-The constant velocity refers to the stable money demand function, which is prerequisite for the effective monetary management.
-Depending upon the stability of money demand, central monetary authority either target money supply or interest rate.
-If money demand is stable, definitely the target will be on money supply.
+The constant velocity refers to the stable money demand function, which is a prerequisite for effective monetary management.
+Depending upon the stability of money demand, the central monetary authority targets either the money supply or the interest rate.
+If money demand is stable, the target will definitely be the money supply.
 That means tuning the money supply is to tune price and income.

 Implications of Classical Theory of Money Demand

-The quantity of money that the people wants to hold is proportional to nominal income.
-That means the demand for money is determined by level of income.
+The quantity of money that the people want to hold is proportional to nominal income.
+That means the demand for money is determined by the level of income.

-Constant velocity of money implies the stable money demand function, which is the prerequisites for effective monetary policy to mange quantity of money.
-If money demand function is stable (V is constant), then the central bank should target money supply instead of interest rate.
+The constant velocity of money implies a stable money demand function, which is the prerequisite for effective monetary policy to manage the quantity of money.
+If the money demand function is stable (V is constant), then the central bank should target the money supply instead of the interest rate.

-According to quantity theory of money, quantity of money has directly proportional relationship to price level.
-This means quantity of money is fully reflected in the price level.
+According to the quantity theory of money, the quantity of money has a directly proportional relationship to the price level.
+This means the quantity of money is fully reflected in the price level.
 Thus, there is neutrality of money.
-In other terms, quantity of money has to effect on real variable y of right side of equation (iv).
+In other terms, the quantity of money has an effect on the real variable y of the right side of equation (iv).

 Criticism of Classical Theory of Money Demand

-J. M. Keynes has proposed a different approach to demand for money, also called liquidity preference theory.
-According to him, demand for money is interest rate elastic; higher interest rate leads to lower demand for money due to the opportunity cost of holding money, which earns virtually no interest on Keynesian analysis.
+J. M. Keynes has proposed a different approach to the demand for money, also called liquidity preference theory.
+According to him, demand for money is elastic; a higher interest rate leads to a lower demand for money due to the opportunity cost of holding money, which earns virtually no interest on Keynesian analysis.

 Therefore, changes in the interest rate cause the velocity of money to change.
-That means the classical assumption of constant velocity of money no longer holds true in Keynesian theory of money demand.
+That means the classical assumption of the constant velocity of money no longer holds in the Keynesian theory of money demand.

 Tagged